This page is a quick-start for the basics of participating in our events.

 At its core, Randonnneuring is a form of long distance, non-competitive, endurance cycling.
 For an overview of the sport and more information about New England Randonneurs, visit the About NER page.
 Above all else, know that NER welcomes everyone!

 First, find events you might want to ride.
-Check out our calendar of events (updated yearly in January and as needed) and visit event detail pages that are found on the right side of this page.
+Check out our calendar of events (updated yearly in January and as needed) and visit event detail pages.
 Event details are generally updated a few weeks before each event and the distance and date won’t change once announced.
 Late breaking event changes will be posted to NER’s homepage, the event page, and emailed to registered riders.

 You can also search the RUSA calendar to find NER events as well as events organized by neighboring organizations (regions).